PLANNING TO TRAVEL TO THE UNITED STATES ON THE VISA WAIVER PROGRAM? KNOW THE RULES BEFORE YOU GO!

 The Visa Waiver Program (VWP) enables citizens of participating countries to travel to the U.S. for tourism or business for 90 days or less without obtaining a U.S. visa.
 Visitors applying for entry under this program are allowed to remain for a maximum of 90 days.
 Visitors who enter on the VWP cannot change status or extend their duration of stay.
 Travelers coming under the VWP cannot work or study.
 If you plan to stay for more than 90 days, or if you intend to study or to work, you MUST obtain a visa before traveling.
 Failure to do so could result in your being detained at the port of entry and returned to Hungary on the first available flight.

-Please note that travelers from VWP countries must pay a fee of $14.00 when applying for ESTA (Electronic System for Travel Authorization).
+Please note that travelers from VWP countries must pay a fee of $21.00 when applying for ESTA (Electronic System for Travel Authorization).
 The credit card payment will be made online as part of the registration process.
-An ESTA authorization is generally valid for two years, or until your passport expires, whichever comes first.
+Effective August 1, 2023, an ESTA approval for Hungarian passport holders is valid for one year (or upon passport expiration, if sooner) and for one entry to the United States.
 The U.S. Embassy recommends that travelers apply for ESTA at least 72 hours prior to travel.
 Travelers in possession of a valid U.S. visa and lawful permanent resident aliens (Green Card holders) do not need to apply for ESTA.

 All third-party services offering to facilitate completion of the ESTA are not affiliated with the U.S. Government and have no influence on ESTA approval or processing time.
 We advise travelers to exercise caution and to scrutinize the services provided before using any third-party service.